Smethwick in the 1964 general election: Aftermath

 Following the election result, a British branch of the Ku Klux Klan was formed, and black and ethnic minority residents in the area had burning crosses put through their letterboxes.
 Peter Griffiths was declared "a parliamentary leper" by Harold Wilson, the new Labour Prime Minister.
 Griffiths, in his maiden speech to the Commons, pointed out what he believed were the real problems his constituency faced, including factory closures and over 4,000 families awaiting council accommodation.

-Patrick Gordon Walker subsequently lost the 1965 Leyton by-election, in a usually safe Labour seat, and the election result meant that Malcolm X would visit Smethwick to show solidarity with the black and minority ethnic communities in the area (in particular, the black and Asian community).
-Nine days after he visited Marshall Street in Smethwick, Malcolm X was shot dead in New York.
+Malcolm X visited Marshall Street in Smethwick to show solidarity with the black and Asian communities in the area.
+Nine days later, he was shot dead in New York.

-Labour regained the seat at the 1966 general election, when former actor Andrew Faulds became the new Member of Parliament.

-Malcolm's visit to Smethwick was "no accident"; an official policy of racial segregation was attempted to be put into place in Smethwick's housing allocation, with houses on Marshall Street in Smethwick being let only to white British residents.
-In 1964, a delegation of white residents successfully petitioned the Conservative council to compulsorily buy vacant houses to prevent non-whites from buying the houses.
-This, however, was prevented by Labour housing minister Richard Crossman, who refused to allow the council to borrow the money in order to enact their policy.
+Malcolm X visited Marshall Street because of an official policy of racial segregation had been attempted to be put into place in Smethwick's housing allocation, with houses on Marshall Street in Smethwick being let only to white British residents.
+In 1964, a delegation of white residents petitioned the Conservative council to compulsorily purchase vacant houses to prevent non-whites from buying the houses.
+The policy was adopted by the council but was prevented by Labour housing minister Richard Crossman, who refused to allow the council to borrow the money in order to enact their policy.

-The actions taken have been described as "ugly Tory racism" which "killed rational debate about immigration".
-However, colour bars were then common, preventing non-whites from using facilities.
-The Labour club in Smethwick operated one, as did the local Sandwell Youth Club, which was run by one of the town's Labour councillors.
+Patrick Gordon Walker subsequently lost the 1965 Leyton by-election, in a usually safe Labour seat.

+Labour regained Smethwick at the 1966 general election, when former actor Andrew Faulds became the new Member of Parliament.